abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsptw.rst

     [#tsptw_instances_to_optimality_remark]_ and heuristics rarely challenge instances with more than 400 nodes.

-    ..  [#tsptw_instances_to_optimality_remark] Instances with more than 100 nodes have been solved to optimality but no one - at least to the best of our knowledge and at the time of writing - can pretend to systematically solve to optimality instances with more than 40 nodes...
+    ..  [#tsptw_instances_to_optimality_remark] Instances with more than 100 nodes have been solved to optimality but no one - at least to the best of our knowledge at the time of writing - can pretend to systematically solve to optimality instances with more than 40 nodes...

     The